Randomized Preconditioned Solvers for Strong Constraint 4D-Var Data Assimilation: Introduction

 Randomization has applications in accelerating computations in Bayesian inverse problems in several ways.
 Firstly, it has been used to accelerate optimization by using randomized approximations of the cost function, such as the stochastic and sample average approximation methods in \cite{Shapiro2009}.
 Secondly, randomization is used in inverse problems to approximate the posterior covariance through a low-rank approximation of the prior-preconditioned data-misfit part of the Hessian, see~\cite{villa2021hippylib,saibaba2015fast}.
 Third, in~\cite{saibaba2021randomized}, it has been used to reduce the number of PDE solves in Bayesian inference.
 The randomized approaches used here also target the optimization problem of computing the MAP estimate, but use the same idea of low-rank approximation used to approximate the posterior covariance.

 There is a long history of preconditioning iterative methods in the context of data assimilation, see~\cite{freitag2020numerical} for some key references. \cite{Tshimanga_2008} present spectral, quasi-Newton, and Ritz limited memory preconditioners for hastening PCG convergence for the incremental variant of the SC-4DVAR (essentially treating the non-linear optimization as a sequence of quadratic optimizations).
 Note that all these preconditioners must be computed sequentially with no parallelism for the expensive TLM and ADJ evaluations. \cite{Fisher_2009} present a case study of operational SC4D-VAR with spectral Lanczos preconditioner.
 They note that reorthogonalization in the Lanczos method speeds up PCG convergence.
 While we do not consider quasi-Newton preconditioners in this work, we refer the reader to \cite{Fisher_2009,Gratton_2011}.

+\cite{bousserez2018optimal,Bousserez2020enhanced} propose methods similar to SketchSolv using RandSVD to compute the low-rank approximation, whereas our paper considers two other sketching methods and preconditioned solvers. \cite{Bousserez2020enhanced} also compare their results with a block-Lanczos method.
+While a block-Lanczos method allows for more parallelization of the Lanczos method, it does not allow for the same amount of parallelization as the multiple randomized methods we propose.
+However, neither paper analyzes the error in the GN descent direction.

 In~\cite{dauvzickaite2021randomised}, the authors consider the forcing formulation of the weak-constraint 4D-Var (WC-4DVAR), with a Nystr\"om as a preconditioner for PCG iterations.
-The previous ideas are extended to a state formulation of the incremental WC-4DVAR in~\cite{dauvzickaite2021time} that allows for parallelism in time. \cite{bousserez2018optimal,Bousserez2020enhanced} propose methods similar to SketchSolv using RandSVD to compute the low-rank approximation, whereas our paper considers two other sketching methods and preconditioned solvers. \cite{Bousserez2020enhanced} also compare their results with a block-Lanczos method.
-While a block-Lanczos method allows for more parallelization of the Lanczos method, it does not allow for the same amount of parallelization as the multiple randomized methods we propose.
-However, neither paper analyzes the error in the descent direction.
+The previous ideas are extended to a state formulation of the incremental WC-4DVAR in~\cite{dauvzickaite2021time} that allows for parallelism in time.
 Randomized preconditioners for SC-4DVAR are proposed in~\cite[Chapter 5]{scott2022}.
-They compute sketches using RandSVD, although on a slightly different matrix as they assume that the prior covariance is expensive/difficult to factorize.
-To the best of our knowledge, no work addresses computing adaptive randomized preconditioners for SC-4DVAR.
-Additionally, we note that our analysis is related to~\cite{frangella2021randomized}, although the analysis presented there is not in the context of DA applications.
-However, we also note that our analysis is more general as \cite{frangella2021randomized} focuses on the Nystr\"om approximation.
-Moreover, we also present and analyze algorithms for RandSVD and SingleView.
+They compute sketches using RandSVD, although on a slightly different matrix, as they assume that the prior covariance is expensive/difficult to factorize.